 For electronic transfers, please contact Jean Self-Trail for details.

-The International Nannoplankton Association Foundation (INAF) is pleased to offer two Graduate Research Fellowships (one for $2500 USD and one for $1000 USD) honoring Prof. Dr. Katharina von Salis (also known as Katharina Perch-Nielsen) for her many contributions to fossil nannoplankton research and to the INA.
+The International Nannoplankton Association Foundation (INAF) is pleased to offer a Graduate Research Fellowships for $5000 USD honoring Prof. Dr. Katharina von Salis (also known as Katharina Perch-Nielsen) for her many contributions to fossil nannoplankton research and to the INA.
 The Katharina von Salis Fellowship is intended for students actively seeking advanced degrees researching any aspect of fossil nannoplankton research.
 There is one award round per year with the call for proposals made in March.

 Katharina von Salis Professor Katharina von Salis (Perch-Nielsen) is renowned for her outstanding contributions to nannofossil taxonomy, biostratigraphy and palaeobiology.
 Through her 35 year career in nannofossil research, she produced ca. 150 publications and named around 100 species.
 Her extensive scientific research includes numerous nannofossil studies on the K/T boundary, covering nannofossil mass extinction and recovery from worldwide localities.
 She was a major contributor to DSDP microfossil studies, taking part on Legs 12 and 29 and as co-chief of Leg 39.
 She was a major contributor to the NEPTUNE database collating myriad nannofossil occurrence data from DSDP and ODP legs into a single database.
 Katharina von Salis co-edited the indispensable Plankton Stratigraphy volume and wrote the chapters on Mesozoic and Cenozoic nannofossil taxonomy and biostratigraphy as well as the Silicoflagellate chapter.
 She was a strong supporter of equal opportunity for women in science and technology, in her home country of Switzerland and further afield and became the first woman geologist in Greenland, taking part in several expeditions there and leading three of them.
 As well as being a passionate geologist, Katharina von Salis was a keen sportswoman; her accolades include Swiss cross country skiing champion and vice world champion in orienteering.
 She was a founding member of the International Nannoplankton Association, the INA's first president (1977-1993) and organised the first INA conference, which was held in Vienna in 1985.